lagleki/vlasisku/README.md

 Requirements To Run Yourself
 ----------------------------

-Docker.
+Docker, or Podman.
 That should be it.

-Run setup.sh and then run_docker.sh
+Run setup.sh and then run_container.sh

 You can run the tests in another window with: